Skip to Content

 Photo by Courtney Kiefer, courtesy of Disney.

-Special dining packages are also available, which include a reserved seat at the Candlelight Processional show.
 If you sign up for the package, you’ll receive a ticket that designates which showtime your seat is for.

 Restaurants eligible for the dining package include: